Considering an EV? Try before you buy with this Hyundai-Turo partnership

 “Canadians want EVs, so it’s important we get them in their hands – and once they have them, they love them,” Ekta Bibra, senior policy adviser for Clean Energy Canada, an environmental think tank based at Simon Fraser University, told The Globe and Mail in an April article.

 This is how the EValuate program is set up: Hyundai dealers list the brand’s newest EVs on Turo, giving users the ability to book an EV for a multi-day trial.
-“We want to give people the chance to integrate it into their daily lives – go to work, pick up kids, get groceries,” says Hyundai Canada’s president and CEO Don Romano.
-Those who decide to make the switch by the end of their booking receive a $500 credit toward the purchase of a Hyundai electric vehicle.
+“We want to give people the chance to integrate it into their daily lives — go to work, pick up kids, get groceries,” says Ken Maisonville, national sales director at Hyundai Canada.
+Those who decide to make the switch receive a $500 credit toward the purchase of a Hyundai electric vehicle following their booking.

 I wanted to see how it works, so I downloaded the Turo app and navigated to the profile of the closest Hyundai dealer, 401 Dixie Hyundai in Mississauga.
 I selected an Ioniq 5 Preferred Long Range RWD, a retro-styled crossover EV that’s been popping up increasingly often on driveways in my Toronto suburb.